MaDHouSe79/mh-deletenonactiveplayers/readme.md

 this goes fully automatic, on every server restart it checks for non active accounts.
-If a player does not logged in in a amount of days, this account will be deleted from the database.
+If a player does not logged in in a amount of days, this account will be deleted from the database. you can edit the amount of days in the config.lua file.

 #Install